Experimental Tests of Invariant Set Theory: Discussion

-We have identified points of difference between Invariant Set Theory and standard quantum theory.
+To conclude, we have identified points of difference between Invariant Set Theory and standard quantum theory.
 While these are not fatal to IST, they provide potential avenues to experimentally test the theory, to see whether its deterministic, fractal-attractor-based structure is compatible with observed reality.
+We described differences between the empirical predictions of IST and standard quantum mechanics.
+We then proposed experiments, based on current or near-future quantum technologies (e.g. noisy intermediate-scale quantum devices), which would test which set of predictions most closely matches reality.
+This serves as an example of how these near-term quantum technologies allow us to probe into the foundational mysteries of quantum mechanics.